Daveonwave/gym4ReaL/docs/microgrid.md

 # MicrogridEnv

 This document describes the `MicrogridEnv` environment available in the `Gym4ReaL` library for energy management within a microgrid adopting reinforcement learning (RL) techniques.
-This environment is built on [ErNESTO-DT](https://github.com/Daveonwave/ErNESTO-DT) simulator and the OpenAI [Gymnasium](https://gymnasium.farama.org) interface, enabling efficient training and evaluation of RL agents.
+This environment is built on [ErNESTO-DT](https://github.com/Daveonwave/ErNESTO-DT) simulator and the [Gymnasium](https://gymnasium.farama.org) interface, enabling efficient training and evaluation of RL agents.

 ## Overview